 10. BONUS: Attend the Manatee Festival (January only)

 Since manatee season is during the winter, it makes sense for Crystal River to host their annual Florida Manatee Festival.
-Luckily, Cecilio and I arrived on the same weekend as the Manatee Festival happened.
+Luckily, Cecilio and I arrived on the same weekend as the Florida Manatee Festival happened.

-The Manatee Festival is a 2-day affair hosted by the Citrus County Chamber of Commerce.
+The Florida Manatee Festival is a 2-day affair hosted by the Citrus County Chamber of Commerce.
 Artists and small business owners line up around Downtown Crystal River, selling their handcrafted works.
 I saw vendors selling manatee paintings, sculptures, dish towels, and crochet pieces.
 There are also a ton of food stalls selling hot dogs, tacos, gator bites, coffee, and ice cream.

 During the festival, there are $10 boat tours on Kings Bay and $15 kayak tours on Hunter Springs where you can see the manatees.
 Admission to Three Sisters Springs is free too!